Avyay1997/Walkity/README.md

 * add buttons to fusion design file
 * backend using node.js for google assistant
 * add encryption for the communication channel between the two NRF's
+* press fit fusion model
+* support structures for all components in the fusion model

 ![alt text](https://hackadaycom.files.wordpress.com/2018/04/walkity-800.png?w=800)